Peg leg: History

-according to a contemporary surgeon, many patients found a peg leg more comfortable for walking.
-According to medical reports, some amputees were able to adjust to the use of a peg leg so well that they could walk 10, or even 30, miles in one day.
+according to a contemporary surgeon, many patients found peg legs more comfortable for walking.
+According to medical reports, some amputees adapted so well to using a peg leg that they could walk 10 or even 30 miles in one day.

-Nowadays, wooden peg legs have been replaced by more modern materials, though some sports prostheses do have the same form.
+Nowadays, wooden peg legs have been replaced by more modern materials, although some sports prostheses still maintain the same form.